trump-fmi/trump-docker/README.md

 ### trump-client

 This image serves the [area-simplification-client](https://github.com/trump-fmi/area-simplification-client) via nginx and acts as an reverse proxy to the APIs of other containers.
+In its [env file](client/env), the URIs for the reverse proxied upstreams can be configured, defaulting to the APIs provided by the other containers.

 ## systemd